Academic Field Trip Forms & FAQ's

 There is no University restriction or limitation for students who attend professional conferences and workshops for course credit.
 If students attend conferences or workshops, students must be given notice that they attend and/or participate at their own risk.

-The usual academic or University sponsored extracurricular activities may be controlled through appropriate risk mitigation strategies such as:
+The usual academic or university-sponsored extracurricular activities may be controlled through appropriate risk mitigation strategies such as:

-Ensuring that the trip is a mandatory course requirement so there is no question of coverage on student travel accident insurance policies;
+Ensuring that the trip is a mandatory course requirement there is no question of coverage on student travel accident insurance policies;

 Requiring that the field trip be limited to certain authorized participants who sign appropriate liability release agreements;

-• Ensuring that trip leaders understand what to do if something goes wrong;
+- Ensuring that trip leaders understand what to do if something goes wrong;

-• Stipulating the types of safety precautions and instructions delivered to participants.
+- Stipulating the types of safety precautions and instructions delivered to participants.

 The "Informed Consent" form is essentially the same as the "CSU Liability Waiver-General" form but is often modified to address the specific hazards and potential injuries associated with a particular activity.
 The "Informed Consent" form, also often called just a "Release", should be used for activities for all volunteers.
 Informed consent means that the person who signs the form accepts, understands, and assumes the risks inherent in the activity and agrees not to sue the University.

-Since students are prohibited from driving State vehicles (University rented vehicles are considered State vehicles), students must not drive university-rented vehicles.
+Since students are prohibited from driving State vehicles (university-rented vehicles are considered State vehicles), students must not drive university-rented vehicles.
 If it becomes necessary for a student to operate a State vehicle, the student must be "officially" appointed as a "Volunteer" through CSUN's HR Department and meet all the CSU requirements for a volunteer and State vehicle driver.

 The DMV Pull Notice Program is the University's procedure to request driving records of its employees directly from the California Department of Motor Vehicles (DMV).
 The Department of Public Safety, under the direction of the Chief of Police, administers the program.
-It is a California State University mandated requirement that all State employees authorized to drive on state business, whether by using a state vehicle, personal vehicle or electric cart be enrolled in the program.
+It is a California State University-mandated requirement that all State employees authorized to drive on state business, whether by using a state vehicle, personal vehicle, or electric cart, be enrolled in the program.
 If you drive less than three times per month on University business, you may be exempted from this program at your supervisor's discretion.